Neurogenetics Curriculum

 02TSC Targeted Therapy and Surveillance

-• TSC-associated SEGA (reduces tumor volume, can avoid surgery)
+• TSC-associated SEGA (reduces tumor volume, can avoid neurosurgery and shunting)

 • Renal angiomyolipomas (reduces size, decreases hemorrhage risk)